KetherineWang/startup/notes.md

             - `return <main className='container-fluid bg-secondary text-center'>404: Return to sender.
 Address unknown.</main>;`
           - `}`
         - At this point, the application should support navigating to the different components.
+    - Converting to React Components
+      - The code of each of the HTML pages needs to now be converted to the different React components.
+      - Each of the components is a bit different, and so we want to review them to determine what they look like as a React component.
+      - The basic steps for converting the component include the following.
+        - Copy the `main` element HTML over and put it in the return value of the component.
+Do not copy the header and footer HTML since they are now represented in `app.jsx`.
+        - Rename the `class` to `className` so that it does not conflict with the JavaScript keyword `class`.
+        - Copy the JavaScript over and turn the functions into inner functions of the React component.
+        - Move the CSS over to the component directory and use an `import` statement to bring it into the component's `jsx` file.
+        - Create React state variables for each of the stateful objects in the component.
+        - Replace DOM query selectors with React state variables.
+        - Move state up to parent components as necessary.
+For example, authentication state, or user name state.
+        - Create child components as necessary.
+For example, a `SimonGame` and `SimonButton` components.
+      - In order for us to have a feel of how this is done, we will demonstrate how this is done with the `scores` component.
+    - Convert `Scores` Component
+      - The first step to implementing the `scores` component is to create a state variable that will represent the scores that we read from the server.
+      - We will update the scores as a side effect when our `fetch` request to get the scores asynchronously completes.
+      - This is done with the following code:
+        -